This article originally appeared on VICE Canada.

 Their latest leak are documents they claim detail a court case between businessman Nathan Jacobson and CSIS, and Anonymous have said there will be more substantial Canadian cabinet leaks in the fall.

-Though McIntyre's death has landed him at the centre of a national controversy, who he was remains unclear.
+Though McIntyre's death has landed him at the center of a national controversy, who he was remains unclear.
 No photos of him have yet been made public, nor have family members been willing to come forward.
 He worked at Le's Family Restaurant, but neither staff nor ownership have said much about him publicly.

 "He might be an ordinary dishwasher in real life but online he was a big shot," said a woman who goes by the Twitter handle @tsargirl in an interview via online chat.
 Tsargirl claims to be part of the Anonymous splinter group Antisec and says her and McIntyre pulled off a number of hacks.